imtaotao/oops/README.md

 + [x] `<Context.Consumer/>`

 ## Notice
-  1. Beacase the React event system is customized, so, the dom created by the `createPortal` methods create allow event propation to parent node in vitualDOM tree.
-But oops used native event system. our event propation behavior exist in real dom tree that result we can't achieve same behavior with the React.
+  1. Beacase the `React` event system is customized, so, the dom created by the `createPortal` methods create allow event propation to parent node in vitualDOM tree.
+But the `oops` useing native event system. our event propation behavior exist in real dom tree that result we can't achieve same behavior with the `React`.